-The representatives of each religious group on the steering committee should be helpful in identifying practices and customs for which there should be sensitivity.
+The above examples are not exhaustive.
+The representatives of each religious group on the steering committee should ensure that practices and customs for which there should be sensitivity are identified.

-- C. Fundraising plans to sponsor the build should be made and should include identification of possible new donors: individuals, corporations, foundations, and especially the participating faith groups.
+- Fundraising plans to sponsor the build should be made and should include identification of possible new donors: individuals, corporations, foundations, and especially the participating faith groups.
 In addition to money, plans should be made to secure land and other gifts-in-kind.
-It is important that all participating faith groups be as equal as possible in securing resources to support the build. - D. The house dedication should be inclusive of all religious faiths involved.
-Although it is a Habitat tradition to present a Bible to the Habitat partner family, other items, literature or holy writings representative of the different faiths may be included. - E. Effort needs to be made to ensure that the interfaith steering committee involves the full interfaith group in this faith-in-action project, and reaches beyond the now established interfaith group.
+It is important that all participating faith groups be as equal as possible in securing resources to support the build. - The house dedication should be inclusive of all religious faiths involved.
+Although it is a Habitat tradition to present a Bible to the Habitat partner family, additional items, literature or holy writings representative of the different faiths may be included. - Effort needs to be made to ensure that the interfaith steering committee involves the full interfaith group in this faith-in-action project, and reaches beyond the now established interfaith group.

-FAITH IN ACTION: More ways than one to increase Habitat's capacity
+Faith in Action: More ways than one to increase Habitat's capacity.